Church of the Saviour at Berestove: Research (2002–2004)

-Restoration in 2017-2019
+Restoration (2017–2019)

 In 2017, restoration work began at the Church of the Savior in Berestove.
 The project included the restoration of the church inside and the area around it, as well as a range of conservation and restoration work.
 During the restoration work, all authentic fragments of the monument were preserved.
 According to the director of the Kyiv-Pechersk Reserve, Liubomyr Mykhailyna, the frescoes of the church are of particular value.
 The patron of the project is Viacheslav Moskalevsky, who allocated 50 million hryven for this project.
 The restoration work lasted 2 years and was successfully completed in 2019.